 r = note.Rest()

 Be sure to put the “()” (double parentheses) signs after note.Rest otherwise strange things will happen (technically you get a reference to the class note.Rest, which will come in handy in about 10 chapters, but not right now).

 You can .show() it as a ‘musicxml‘ file of course...

 ...but if you try to hear it as a ‘midi‘ file, don’t expect to be overwhelmed.

 One last thing: notice that we never used a variable name called “note” to store a note.Note object.
 Don’t do this.
 If you type something like this (don’t type this if you want to continue typing along with the user guide):

 Well now you’re in a bind.
 You’ve got your Note object stored as note, but we need the note module in order to create new Note objects and now you have no way of getting it. (this is the problem that “polluting the namespace” causes that your Python guru friend might have warned you about).
 So unless you’re Emperor Leopold of Austria who complained that there were “too many notes,” you’re probably going to want to make more note.Note objects in the future, so don’t use note as a variable name.
 (The same goes with pitch, scale, key, clef, and so on.
 You’ll see me use variable names like myNote and myClef to avoid the problem).

-Okay, now you have the basics of Note objects down, let’s go on to Pitch and Duration objects by clicking “Next” below, right.
+Okay, now you have the basics of Note objects down, let’s go on to the next chapter: Pitches and Durations.